Camille, founder and therapist

 I’m truly passionate about being a therapist.

 I want to support you in understanding yourself better so that you can make informed decisions - decisions that are made from authenticity rather than fear or worry.
-I help you make the scary decisions so that you can get out of your way, and make the best out of your life.
+I can help you make the scary decisions so that you can get out of your way, and make the best out of your life.

 In working with me, you can expect professionalism and quality care.